rangle/ngCourse2/handout/features/classes.md

 ## Object

-An object is an instance of a class which is created using operator `new`.
+An object is an instance of a class which is created using the `new` operator.
 When using a dot notation to access a method on the object, `this` will refer to the object to the left of the dot.

 ```js
 let burger = new Hamburger();
 burger.listToppings();
 ```

-Above whenever `this` is used from inside class Hamburger, it will refer to object `burger`.
+In the snippet above, whenever `this` is used from inside class Hamburger, it will refer to object `burger`.

 ## Changing Caller Context

 JavaScript code can _optionally_ supply `this` to a method at call time using one of the following.

 * Function.prototype.call(object [,arg, ...])